NurAlam123/chipi-backend/README.md

 ## 🚀 Run Locally

 1. **Edit the configuration**
-   Open `config.py` and update the settings as per your environment (e.g., model path, device type, database URL, etc.).
+   Open `config.py` and update the settings as per your environment (e.g., model path, database URL, etc.).

 2. **Install all dependencies**